jon-heard/obsidian-inline-scripts/README.md

 If you type `;;fullname;` (or `!!fullname!` on mobile), the expansion is "FullName: John Smith".
 This is because the array it returns is ["FullName: ", "John", " ", "Smith"].
 THIS is because the two calls to getExpansion get the result from shortcuts #1 and #2, which are arrays, then the `[1]` gets the second string of that array.

-Note: There is a variable "isSubExpansion" accessible from any Expansion script.
-It is true if the Expansion script was triggered from another Expansion script (by calling "getExpansion(text)").
+Note: There is a variable "isUserTriggered" accessible from any Expansion script.
+It is true if the Expansion script was triggered directly by a user-typed shortcut, rather than from another Expansion script.

 ***
 ***